 The catalogue operates ritually-naming, acknowledging, and binding non-human entities whose cooperation is essential.
-Karen Barad's concept of intra-action (2007, 33) offers a useful frame here: Prospero's magic is not an imposition on a mute world, but a material negotiation, an entangled production of effects through nature's partial consent.
+Karen Barad's concept of intraaction (2007, 33) offers a useful frame here: Prospero's magic is not an imposition on a mute world, but a material negotiation, an entangled production of effects through nature's partial consent.

 This interdependency surfaces again when Prospero renounces his magic.
-The speech, often read as cathartic or redemptive, gains greater nuance when viewed through the lens of material agency:
+The speech, often read as cathartic or redemptive, gains greater nuance when viewed through the lens of material agency: island is not for anything.
+It is a being, a presence, a force.
+His curses reflect this intimacy: